ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/Humble_Haven.md

 ## H3 - The Fox Hole (Inn)

-> The Fox HOle provides a humble sanctuary for weary travelers and locals alike.
-The creaking wooden floors tell tales of countless footsteps, and the aroma of simple, hearty meals wafts from the small kitchen.
+> You first notice creaky wooden floors, and the aroma of simple, hearty meals wafts from the small kitchen.
 The communal area features mismatched tables and chairs, and a roaring fireplace in the corner provides warmth and a comforting crackle.

 - Innkeeper is Old Maggie
 - Rooms are available for a modest 3 silver piece per night, offering a basic but clean space with well-worn quilts and a washbasin.